Dylanex1/NBA-2025-Project-/Stages/Stage_4/Queries.md

 5. return the team and corresponding coach that won the championship that year
    - aggregate functions max and count on playoff wins,
-6. list the roster of a team ordered by ppg, should also show apg and rpg
+6. list the roster of a team ordered by ppg, should also show apg and spg
-   - in case of a tie the tie breaker should be apg, then rpg
+   - in case of a tie the tie breaker should be apg, then spg
-7. return the top 10 players in each major category: ppg, apg, rpg
+7. return the top 10 players in each major category: ppg, apg, spg
 8. for a team return the average age of their players
    - maybe extend this to connect with other Queries
      - ex.
 Maybe we want to see the average age of the top